frnmst/mcmc-comparisons/README.md

 The tools useful to plot the results are Python 3 and Matplotlib.

 The plot script is in `./src/plot/plot_comparison.py`.
-This script reads a CSV file and plots the average running times of multiple runs for each sample.
+This script reads a CSV file formatted according to the CSV file format rules in this readme.
+It then plots the average running times of multiple runs for each sample.
 The standard deviation of the running times for each sample is plotted as error bars.
+The same type of plot is done for the computed probabilities to determine the accuracy of the calculations.

 ## Notes on running the tests in parallel